 Dorsen had a decades-long leadership role in the ACLU

 Dorsen joined the faculty of the New York University Law School in 1961.
 In the 1960s he also began his decades-long leadership role in the ACLU, first serving as general counsel (1969–1976), then as president (1976–1991).
 Nadine Strossen (2001), his successor as president, remarked that “the ACLU has never had a better friend than Norman Dorsen” (p.
 38).

 Dorsen has argued First Amendment cases before the Supreme Court

 The numerous cases Dorsen has argued before the Supreme Court include the First Amendment case Law Students Research Council v.
 Wadmond, 401 U.S. 154 (1971).
 In addition, “he helped write petitioner’s brief in Roe v.
 Wade and appeared amicus curiae in the Gideon case, the Pentagon Papers case, the Nixon Tapes case and the Flag Desecration case” (New York University School of Law).

 Dorsen has authored books dealing with First Amendment issues

 He was the founding president of the Society of American Law Teachers and of the U.S. Association of Constitutional Law.
-In addition, Dorsen has authored many books dealing with First Amendment issues, including Frontiers of Civil Liberties (1968), The Rights of Americans (1971), and The Evolving Constitution (1987).
+In addition, Dorsen has authored many books dealing with First Amendment issues, including Frontiers of Civil Liberties (1968), The Rights of Americans (1971), and The Embattled Constitution (1987).